 Then there was the news this month (August 2022).

-In province Friesland, a 2,200-year-old dyke was discovered and researched (Bakker 2022).
+In the province of Friesland, a 2,200-year-old dyke was discovered and researched (Bakker 2022).
 A unique find (see image below).
 A dyke of 4 meters wide and 3 kilometers long was found.
 Its function was to -modestly- limit the frequency of floodings by the sea, while also serving as a road for the transport of wagons and cattle.
 But not only a dyke was discovered; tens of ditches were also found, dug at right angles to the dyke, in straight lines.
 Indeed, fresar el paisaje in optima forma.
 This digging mania was present when Roman soldiers arrived in the area.
 Everywhere, ditches on the flat and barren salt marshes, in plain sight.
+What still is called greppelland 'trench land' today in the Dutch language, as you can find, for example, in the surroundings of the village of Jorwerd (Janssen 2024).

 Sure, if we're right about the Romans attributing the name to the Frisian tribe around the date of Christ, the name doesn't date back to the times the Frisians settled on the tidal marshlands five or six centuries before that.
 Hence, the tribe's name turns out to be quite a bit younger.
 Well, you win some, you lose some.
 And connecting the use of land with group identity isn't surprising.
 Since time immemorial, ditches (but also banks, walls, hedges, and so on) embodied control over resources through agricultural property rights.
 They gave, among other expressions, social relationships, status, and communal identity.
 In fact, identity originally was determined by the land the group possessed (Oosthuizen 2019).